MirrorsAndMisdirections/FastFlowTransform/docs/examples/Basic_Demo.md

 # Basic Demo Project

 The `examples/basic_demo` project shows the smallest end-to-end FastFlowTransform pipeline.
-It combines one seed, a staging model, and a final mart while staying portable across DuckDB, Postgres, and Databricks Spark.
+It combines one seed, a staging model, and a final mart while staying portable across DuckDB, Postgres, Databricks Spark, and BigQuery.

 ## Why it exists

 - **Start small** – demonstrate the minimum folder structure (`seeds/`, `models/`, `profiles.yml`) needed to run `fft`.
 - **Engine parity** – prove that a single project can target multiple engines by swapping profiles.
+- **Cloud & local** – show that the same project runs both on local engines (DuckDB/Postgres/Spark) and in a cloud warehouse (BigQuery).
 - **Understand outputs** – show where documentation and manifests land after a run.

 Use it as a sandbox before adding your own sources, macros, or Python models.